 Specific programs, such as most apprenticeship programs, may require a single test score for placement.

-Students may be blocked from registration when the required pre-requisite has not been satisfied for a particular course.
-Faculty may waive pre-requisites for individual students on a case by case basis.
+Students are blocked from registration when the required pre-requisite has not been satisfied for a particular course.
+Faculty and staff may waive pre-requisites for individual students on a case by case basis.

 REVIEW HISTORY